The Swiss Patent Foramen Ovale (PFO) Consortium

 Background

-is currently recommended.
-On the contrary, secondary prevention is a very important.
+recommended.
+On the contrary, secondary prevention is very important.
+Prospective studies

-to low enrolment and event rates.
-Even if RCTs are completed successfully, statistical
+rates.
+Even if RCTs are completed successfully, statistical differences may remain

-differences may remain undetected with the planned sample sizes.
-Alternative data-gathering
+undetected with the planned sample sizes.
+Alternative data-gathering strategies such as

 Objective